marclaporte/jirecon/README.md

 Upper class can access lower class directly, not the other way.
 Lower class can only send message to upper class through event mechanism.
 That's why most of the "manager"s implement listener-interface.

 ### Recording Procedure
 The StreamRecorderManager reuses audio/video recorders in libjitsi.
-Audio streams and video streams are recorded separeately in two recorders, audio recorder and video recorder.
+Audio streams and video streams are recorded separately in two recorders, audio recorder and video recorder.
 The recorder can recognize different media stream from different conference participant by its "ssrc" property.
 Here is a roughly graph.
 ```
 /*
  *                          \